-How Long Should An Employee Stay at a Job?
+How Long Do Employees Stay at a Job?

-How long does a typical employee stay at a job?
-The median number of years that wage and salary workers have worked for their current employer is currently 4.6 years, according to an Economic News Release from the Bureau of Labor Statistics.
+What’s the typical employee tenure?
+The median number of years that employees have worked for their current employer is currently 4.1 years, according to an Economic News Release from the U.S. Bureau of Labor Statistics.
 However, this longevity varies by age and occupation:

-- The median tenure for employees age 65 and over is 10.3 years.
+- The median tenure for employees ages 55 to 64 is 9.9 years.

 If you were to change jobs every three to five years, you would be right within the average, and the job switches may reward you with higher compensation and a broader base of skills than you'd acquire by working for only one or two companies during your entire career.